 The Board plan includes a requirement for the Board to conduct an annual evaluation of its own performance and that of its Committees.
-In 2023, 2021 and 2020, this performance evaluation was conducted by way of self-assessment.
-In 2022, the Board's performance evaluation was conducted externally in accordance with the requirement set out in paragraph 4.6 of the Code of Practice for the Governance of State Bodies (2016).
+For 2024, 2023, 2021 and 2020, this performance evaluation was conducted by way of self-assessment.
+In relation to the 2022 year, the Board's performance evaluation was conducted externally in accordance with the requirement set out in paragraph 4.6 of the Code of Practice for the Governance of State Bodies (2016).